WinterLab-Berlin/DeepEthoProfile/docs/source/index.rst

 TODO: add more details here

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :doc:`install` the project.

 .. note::